-Francis Bacon was a self-taught British painter, best recognized for his geometrically shaped backgrounds and his unsettling portrayal of the human body.
-Born in Dublin, Ireland to an English family, Bacon would not begin his career as an artist until the 1930s, following his viewing of Pablo Picasso’s works.
-Other artists that inspired Bacon were Diego Velázquez, Vincent Van Goh, Cimabue, and even poet T.S.
+Francis Bacon was a self-taught British painter, best recognized for his geometrically shaped backgrounds and his unsettling portrayals of the human body.
+Born in Dublin, Ireland to an English family, Bacon would not begin his career as an artist until he was in his late twenties, after seeing Pablo Picasso’s work.
+Other artists that inspired Bacon were Diego Velázquez, Vincent van Goh, Cimabue, and even poet T.S.
 Elliot.

 Though his paintings were initially not well-received, Bacon first gained artistic recognition with Crucifixion, 1933, which was based in part on Picasso’s The Three Dancers, 1925.
 He often created series, and did many self-portraits, and portraits of friends.
 His triptych, Three Studies for Figures at the Base of a Crucifixion 1944, is considered the first of his mature style.
 When his lover, George Dyer, committed suicide in 1971, Bacon’s art became more concerned with death and time.